 These will include what makes up innovation ecosystems and the changes this can offer.
 We will explore ecosystems, the delivery mechanisms of platforms along with other collaborative methods and push towards the new need of today, to deliver a seamless total solution that provides customers what they are constantly asking for, to solve their needs and give them greater engagement and experiences.
 This thinking is driven by a need for new products and services and experiences, otherwise, we believe customers will continue to turn away from discrete, disconnected products and services increasingly over time

-Shaping and introducing new innovation ecosystems is not easy but it has enormous potential to transform competition and deliver on this ‘seamless experience’ that will be valued and recognized by its unique set of offerings.
-It can become the unique competitive positioning due to this connected ecosystem of collaborators, it offers advantage to all engaged in its potential as it has diversity, dynamics, differentiation and distinctiveness in its design and delivery
+Shaping and introducing new innovation ecosystems is not easy but it has enormous potential to transform competition and deliver on this ‘seamless experience’ that will be valued and recognized for its unique set of offerings.
+It can become the unique competitive positioning due to this connected ecosystem of collaborators, it offers an advantage to all engaged in its potential as it has diversity, dynamics, differentiation and distinctiveness in its design and delivery

-He is the author of three books about innovation, Relentless Innovation, 20 Mistakes Innovators Make and Make us more Innovative.
-His most recent book, OutManeuver, focuses on maneuver strategy for business, combining speed, agility, insight, and innovation.
+Jeffrey is the author of three books about innovation, Relentless Innovation, 20 Mistakes Innovators Make and Make us more Innovative.
+His most recent book, OutManeuver, focuses on maneuver strategy for a business, combining speed, agility, insight, and innovation.
 He also writes the Innovate on Purpose blog, which ranks as one of the top blogs about innovation.

-Paul Hobcraft is recognized for his consistency to champion and inform on innovation, with a specific focus on building innovation capacity, competencies, and capabilities.
+Paul Hobcraft is recognized for his consistency to champion and informs on innovation, with a specific focus on building innovation capacity, competencies, and capabilities.
 He has lived and worked in Europe and Asia, firstly in different senior corporate management roles and then managing within his advisory practice.

 Paul is a frequent writer, well-respected and recognized consistently as informative, creative and knowledgeable in piecing together the broader understanding of innovation.
-He writes in his blogs under the name paul4innovating gaining recognition as a leading site to refer too in exploring and leading innovation thinking.
+He writes in his blogs under the name paul4innovating gaining recognition as a leading site to refer too to exploring and leading innovation thinking.

 Paul continually constructs a series of novel and relevant frameworks to help advance this innovation understanding where he regularly publishes his thinking and research based on his professional advisory, coaching and consulting work at www.agilityinnovation.com and www.hocaconsulting.com